-Name of Faculty Mentor Abhilash Shukla Novel Engaging Course Basic and Advanced Excel (2000074) Title Objectives of Course Build a solid understanding on the Basics of Microsoft Excel Content Introduction to spreadsheets, reading data, manipulating data.
+Name of Faculty Mentor Abhilash Shukla Novel Engaging Course Basic and Advanced Excel (2000074) Objectives of Course Build a solid understanding on the Basics of Microsoft Excel Content Introduction to spreadsheets, reading data, manipulating data.
 Basic spreadsheet operations and functions Introduction to the Data filtering capabilities of Excel, the construction of Pivot Tables to organize data and introduction to charts in Excel.
 Constructing various Line, Bar and Pie charts.
 Using the Pivot chart features of Excel.
 Understanding and constructing Histograms and Scatterplots Review Basic Formulas and Functions and explore Formula Tab Use advanced Financial Functions to calculate time value of money metrics.
 Write and use Logic functions.
-Write and use formulas and functions in Excel to perform text functions Write and use formulas and functions in Excel to perform lookup and reference functions Contact hrs 30 hrs Outcomes of Course At the end of the course, the student will be able to: • Edit the worksheet (including inserting/deleting cells, columns, and rows), • Manage the Data by using sorting, filtering, consolidating, removing duplicates, data validation, and one-way lookups. • Create and apply several advanced excel functions to real world examples. • Create mathematical predictive regression models using the Regression tool in Excel • Visualize the data using scatter plots, column charts, pie charts, Slicers, Sparklines, and Pivot Tables.
+Write and use formulas and functions in Excel to perform text functions Contact hrs 30 hrs Outcomes of Course At the end of the course, the student will be able to: Edit the worksheet (including inserting/deleting cells, columns, and rows), Manage the Data by using sorting, filtering, consolidating, removing duplicates, data validation, and one-way lookups.
+Create and apply several advanced excel functions to real world examples.
+Create mathematical predictive regression models using the Regression tool in Excel Visualize the data using scatter plots, column charts, pie charts, Slicers, Sparklines, and Pivot Tables.